 I’m a customer of your services, and I use your content delivery network product, <insert name here> to speed up and protect my site.

 I have a problem though and I need your help.
 In addition to using your content delivery network service, I run my site on <insert green provider here, or green region of an existing provider> – I do this at least partly because understand that they are running on green energy.

-If you are not using green power, can you please tell if this is the case, and when you intend to make this change?
+If you are not using green power, can you please tell me why not and when you intend to make this change?

 This is an issue important to me, and I am using it as one of the criteria when choosing suppliers of my services.

-We are working on a new convention we call carbon.txt to work around this issue.
-You can follow progress on carbon.txt on the green web foundation github account.
+We are working on a new convention we call carbon.txt to work around this issue which is currently in pilot phase.
+You can follow progress on carbontxt.org.

 You think there isn’t enough public data listed in the Green Web Directory about a provider